redis/minipilot/docs/usage.md

 # Usage

-MiniPilot is a highly configurable server.
+Minipilot is a highly configurable server.
 Read the environment variables to customize the server's behavior.

 | Variable                               | Description                                                                                                                    | Default           |
 |----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|-------------------|